 Indeed, U.S. military adventures in Africa have generally ended badly.
 Washington aided Ethiopia’s 2007 invasion of Somalia, which led to the rise of the extremist Shabab.
-The Shabab has not only devastated Somalia, but was behind last year’s massacre at a Nairobi mall that killed 62 people and wounded more than 200.
+The Shabab has not only devastated Somalia but was behind last year’s massacre at a Nairobi mall that killed 62 people and wounded more than 200.

 While the U.S. has put only a modest number of troops into South Sudan, it has encouraged its regional allies to pitch in.
-Ethiopia is considering joining the fray, and the Ugandan army, was instrumental in retaking the city of Bor from the rebels.
+Ethiopia is considering joining the fray, and the Ugandan army was instrumental in retaking the city of Bor from the rebels.
 But, as a result, Uganda is now aligned with the mostly Dinka-led government against the mainly Nuer-led insurrection.
 That is hardly a formula for a peaceful resolution to the current fighting, particularly since the Kiir government is demanding that everyone but its own army disarm.

-In the long run disarmament is a good idea, but right now the demand will almost certainly be resisted.
+In the long run, disarmament is a good idea, but right now the demand will almost certainly be resisted.
 While American Ambassador Susan Page says the disarmament demand is “voluntary,” those enforcing the government’s policy don’t see it that way.
 “If they refuse to give up their guns, we will take [them] by any means.
 Yes, of course by force” one government military commander told McClatchy Press.

 The U.S. played a key role in the creation of South Sudan and poured billions of aid dollars into the country.
 But little of that aid went toward creating a governmental infrastructure or addressing ethnic unrest.
-Edmund Yakani, director of the Independent Community for Progress Organization in Juba, South Sudan’s capitol, told the Guardian, “We travelled to New York and talked to UN ambassadors, including the US’s Susan Rice.
+Edmund Yakani, director of the Independent Community for Progress Organization in Juba, South Sudan’s capital, told the Guardian, “We traveled to New York and talked to UN ambassadors, including the US’s Susan Rice.
 We told them, please don’t ignore the frictions that were hidden due to the war for independence.
 But they thought about development and said, ‘Let’s just throw money at it.’
 The voices urging governance were in the minority and neglected and not heard.”

 A studied refusal to pay attention to the colonial history of the region helped ignite the current crisis.
-And encouraging Washington’s allies to settle political and ethnic divisions with guns and armored personnel carriers is likely to not only fail, but make things worse.
-Instead of using military proxies like Kenya, Rwanda and Uganda to enforce its policies on the continent, Washington should be working through the key regional group, the African Union.
+And encouraging Washington’s allies to settle political and ethnic divisions with guns and armored personnel carriers is likely to not only fail but make things worse.
+Instead of using military proxies like Kenya, Rwanda, and Uganda to enforce its policies on the continent, Washington should be working through the key regional group, the African Union.
 Had Washington done so in Libya, there would probably not have been a war in Mali and Central Africa.

-What the Obama administration ought to do is shelve the guns and armed allies, and fulfill the UN’s Millennium Development goals to reduce poverty.
+What the Obama administration ought to do is shelve the guns and armed allies, and fulfill the UN’s Millennium Development Goals to reduce poverty.
 South Sudan would benefit from fewer guns, more economic engagement—without “free trade” strings attached—and a far greater sensitivity to history.